Natural Hair Care Guide and Products to Fight Humidity

 If your hair is in need of restoration and a dose of moisture, slather Nexxus Humectress Restoring Masque onto your strands.
 This formula is enriched with concentrated, pure elastin protein and caviar complex.
 After washing with shampoo and conditioner, apply this buttery mask from mid-lengths to the ends of your hair.
 Use a wide-tooth comb and cover your hair with a shower cap for about five minutes.

 Meet the moisture mask that delivers intense moisture into your hair, making it feel touchably soft.
 Suave Professionals Coconut Milk Intense Moisture Mask‘s rich formula is infused with coconut milk and penetrates the hair so that the moisture gets into the hair shaft.
 Douse hair from mid-shaft to the ends with this moisture mask, then allow it to work its magic in just under 10 minutes.

 Step 6: Use leave-in treatments on a weekly basis.

-Optional, but beneficial: You might as well just do it!
-Weekly leave-in treatments come in right after steps 2 or 4 after rinsing.
+Optional but beneficial: You might as well just do it!
+Weekly leave-in treatments come in the right after steps 2 or 4 after rinsing.
 Many leave-in treatments and conditioners provide slip as they moisturize and make your hair more manageable.
-If you skipped the detangling step while conditioning, you can slide it right back in during this step.
-Apply your leave-in conditioner like Dove Absolute Curls Leave-In Detangler and detangle with your fingers or a wide-toothed comb.
+Suppose you skipped the detangling step while conditioning; you can slide it right back in during this step.
+Apply your leave-in conditioner like Dove Absolute Curls Leave-In Detangler and detangle it with your fingers or a wide-toothed comb.
 Detangled hair allows for a no-fuss styling routine.

 Wash and go, twist out, braid out, high puff—whatever your heart desires, try it.
 Make sure to use an oil-based product or oils like coconut and almond during the take-down process of your braids or twists or while styling the hair to prevent any unwanted frizz.